RosettaCommons/demos/tutorials/Optimizing_Sidechains_The_Packer/Optimizing_Sidechains_The_Packer.md

-#Optimizing Side-Chains: Introduction To The Packer
+#Optimizing Side-Chains: Introduction to the *Packer*
 Tutorial by Vikram K. Mulligan, Ph.D.
 Created 20 June 2016.